JuanMMontoya/WDRL/parameters/README.md

-** DICT Folder: **
+** Parameters Folder **

-This part has the json files containing the parameters for initializing the DQN, Linear and WDQN agents.
+The npy files save the parameters necessary for loading DQN, Linear and WDQN agents.

-The abbreviations have the following meaning:

-LIST
+The following variables are saved in the npy files: